 - Invest in a mechanical air cleaner with a fiber or fabric filter.
 You will need high-efficiency particulate air filters (HEPA 99.7%).
 Filters should be tightly sealed in their containers and cleaned or replaced regularly.
 Make sure to select the right size filter for the size of your room.
 Room air cleaners should filter two or three times the room volume per hour.

 - Have particulate respirators (at a minimum) on hand.
 These respirators only protect against particles.
 They do not protect against chemicals, gases, or vapors, and are intended only for low hazard levels and not for long-term use.
 Buy masks labelled N-95 or higher They should have two separate straps that go completely around your head and an adjustable nose piece. if you have existing lung or heart issues you may need a different type of mask, so check with your doctor.
-Wear the mask when you are outdoors!!
-Remember – these masks are not intended for children!
+Remember – these masks are not intended for children.

 During a wildfire, if you are able to stay in your home, keep indoor air as clean as possible: